mhvalvur/DataVisualzationProject/README.md

 Team workload

-Map Visualization: This task was assigned to Dina.
+-Map Visualization: This task was assigned to Dina.
 Dina was responsible for the entire visualization and it was completed by the due date.

-Adding the interaction between the map and the bar chart: This task was assigned to Dina and it was completed before the due date.
+-Adding the interaction between the map and the bar chart: This task was assigned to Dina and it was completed before the due date.

-Bar Chart: This task was assigned to Jacob and it was completed by the due date.
+-Bar Chart: This task was assigned to Jacob and it was completed by the due date.

-Adding the interaction between the Bar Chart and the Fire Chart: This task task was assigned to Jacob and it was completed by the due date.
+-Adding the interaction between the Bar Chart and the Fire Chart: This task task was assigned to Jacob and it was completed by the due date.

-Fire Chart: This task was assigned to Markus and it was completed by the due date.
+-Fire Chart: This task was assigned to Markus and it was completed by the due date.

-Putting the whole project together: This task was assigned to Jacob.
+-Putting the whole project together: This task was assigned to Jacob.
 Jacob put the three visualizations together in one project.

-Communications: The team used WhatsApp to communicate through the entire time of the project in addition to having couple meetings to discuss the data and the visualization we liked to present.
+-Communications: The team used WhatsApp to communicate through the entire time of the project in addition to having couple meetings to discuss the data and the visualization we liked to present.